top of page

 Johannes Knobel (1838-1910) came from Switzerland to Sarpsbourg in Eastfold in 1855 at the age of 17, together with a number of other Swiss.
 They had been asked by the Agricultural Society of Norway to come to Norway to teach the Norwegians about rational stable management.
 In 1860 he married Annette Vilhelmine Helgesdatter (1833-1910) with whom he had 5 children.
 One of the sons, Abraham (1851-1939) was a bank accountant, merchant and farmer in Sarpsborg.
 In 1886 he married Louise Wilhelmine Bergmann (1867-1919) with whom he had 8 children, descendants of whom still live in Sarpsborg today.

 Johannes died in Sarpsborg in 1910.
 He owned one of the Alvim farms.
 One of his sons, David Knobel (1868-1939), bought the Valaskjold farm (part of the Tune vicarage west of the Østfold railroad line).
 He named a loop that he leased for building plots Enenda in memory of his family's home town, Enenda in the canton of Glarus.
 Johannes Knobel's father, Abraham Knobel (1814-1889), also moved to Sarpsborg a little later with his wife and married the Norwegian Bolette Christine Johansdatter (1858-1896) after his wife's death.
 His uncle David Knobel (1831-1914) also moved with his family to Rygge, Ostfold, around 1857, where more children were born.
 After the death of his wife, David remarried the Norwegian Laura Aronsdatter (1852-1896), with whom he raised a son and a daughter.
+Three of David's children emigrated to America: Johannes (John) David Knobel (1854-1935), Eline Sophie Knobel (1858-1934) married to One Nicolai Walbom and christian Davidson Knobel (1864-1951).

-A little later, Johannes Knobe's brother David Knobel (1836-1881) also moved to Skjeberg.
+A little later, Johannes Knobel's brother David Knobel (1836-1881) also moved to Skjeberg.
 However, he returned to Switzerland and was known there as "the Norwegian".
 Two of his sons born in Norway emigrated from there to America.

 Andreas Kundert (1807-1888)